IKoshelev/amd-like-modules/README.md

             });
 ```

-So long as only one module namespace chain ends in "service.warehoues", dependency will be resolved.
-In the future, it is possible that we will add even smarter resolution strategies, that will consider namespaces of the defining module itself during string name resolution.
+So long as only one module namespace chain ends in "service.warehouse", dependency will be resolved.
+In the future, it is possible that we will add some smarter resolution strategies, that will consider namespaces of the defining module itself during string name resolution.

 ### Developing this code
 After downloading the repo, install infrastructure: